Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/introduction.md

 ## Installation
 Installation requirements:
-1. Operating system: GOPS is compatible with Windows 7 or any later version, as well as Ubuntu 18.04 or any later version.
-Please make sure that your system meets these specifications.
+1. Operating system: compatible with Windows 7 or later, as well as Ubuntu 18.04 or later.
-2. Python version: GOPS requires Python 3.6 or a more recent version.
-For the proper functioning of the precompiled Simulink models in GOPS V1.0, it is necessary to have Python 3.8 installed.
-We highly recommend using Python 3.8 to ensure the best user experience.
+2. Python version: Python 3.6 or later.
+For proper functioning with Matlab/Simulink models, it is necessary to install Python 3.8.
-3. Matlab/Simulink (Optional): To utilize the full capabilities of GOPS, you may choose to have Matlab/Simulink 2018a or a more recent version installed.
-This is not mandatory for the installation process, but it enables seamless integration and enhanced functionality with Matlab/Simulink.
+3. Matlab/Simulink (Optional): Matlab/Simulink 2018a or later.
+This is not mandatory, but it enables seamless integration and enhanced functionality with Matlab/Simulink.
-4. Installation Path: It is crucial to note that the installation path for GOPS should be in English and does not contain any special characters.
+4. Installation path must be in English and do not contain any special characters.

 Installation steps:
 1. Clone the GOPS repository and change to the GOPS directory: